This post contains affiliate links. If you buy through these links, I may earn a small commission.

 There are often coupons for grocery store items, and these might be the ones that first come to mind.
 These days, though, there is often a coupon for almost anything you need to buy.

 It’s worth your while to check that out; maybe you can save an extra 10 or 20%.
-That is money that stays right in your wallet, which is the aim of anyone trying to stick to a budget.
+That is money that stays right in your wallet.

 So, how do you and your family stretch a dollar?
 What are your very best budget stretching tips?
 Leave a comment and let other readers know.